Avoid micro-managing virtual team members by scheduling a clear finish.

-If you have to spend energy trying to remember everything you and all your remote team members need to finish you’ll never do it.
+If you have to spend energy trying to remember everything you and all your virtual team members need to finish you’ll never do it.
 There’s just too much going on and your brain has limited energy.
 Just thinking about every open loop can be exhausting.

 Here’s how it works.

 The moment you set an intention, make an appointment with yourself or with the other person where you will complete the intention or take the next step.
 The key is when.
 What moment in time will you follow up, follow-through, and finish?

 Here are some examples:

 - When you have a performance conversation using the INSPIRE model, the final step (E) is the Enforce step.
 Schedule a brief meeting to review their desired behavior.
 Eg: “Sounds good.
 Let’s meet at 10 next Tuesday to see how this is going and if you have any questions.”

 - As you delegate, schedule a time where the other person will meet with you in person or by video to return the project to you, answer questions, and discuss next steps.